How to Use Git - Git Tutorial for Beginners

 How to undo the last commit on Git.

-In this example, we first ran the git log command to obtain the commit hash and then reverted the last commit by running git revert with the commit hash we obtained.
+In this example, we first ran the git log command to obtain the commit hash, and then we reverted the last commit by running git revert with the commit hash we obtained.

 Note: If you wish to undo a commit to update the commit message, there is a better way to do it.
 Learn all the ways you can change a Git commit message.

-Another useful things to know is how to restore a Git repository if you accidentally deleted it or forcefully pushed a new commit before fetching the latest version.
+Another useful thing to know is how to restore a Git repository if you accidentally deleted it or forcefully pushed a new commit before fetching the latest version.

-The first branch in a git repository is called master, and it is the primary branch in a project.
+The first branch in a Git repository is called master or main, and it is the primary branch in a project.

-Creating a new Git branch means creating a copy of the project from a specific point in time.
+To create a new Git branch means to create a copy of the project from a specific point in time.
 Branches in Git allow users to make new features without applying the changes to the main branch while the feature is in development.

-The common method for creating a new branch is by running:
+The common method for creating a new branch is to use the syntax below:

 git branch [new_branch_name]